How to Draw a Samurai Sword: Easy Katana Drawing Guide

 Reinforce final outlines

-• Trace over key edges and details with a fineliner or darker pencil.
+• Trace the key edges with a fineliner or a darker pencil, but keep small interior details lighter.

 • Vary line weight—thicker lines for silhouettes, thinner lines for fine details.